What Should I Understand About Celiac Disease?

 • Corticosteroids

-If you need celiac disease treatment in Peoria, Arlington Heights, and surrounding areas, the team of gastrointestinal doctors at GI Alliance of Illinois are available.
+If you need celiac disease treatment in Arlington Heights, and surrounding areas, the team of gastrointestinal doctors at GI Alliance of Illinois are available.
 While the main form of treatment for is a gluten-free diet, it is crucial that you are diagnosis of celiac disease before you cut out gluten completely to find out if it even negatively affects your body.

 Celiac disease vs. gluten intolerance: Are they the same thing?